petherEm/chamonify/README.md

 ## <a name="introduction">🤖 Introduction</a>

 The repository contains the codebase for the Chamonify project.
 The project is hotel booking plaform for luxury stays in Chamonix Mont-Blanc.
-The platform is built using the latest tech stack, including Next.js, TypeScript, Tailwind CSS, FramerMotion, and Stripe (under development).
+The platform is built using the latest tech stack, including Next.js, JavaScript, Tailwind CSS, FramerMotion, and Stripe (under development).

 ## <a name="tech-stack">⚙️ Tech Stack</a>

 - Next.js
-- TypeScript
+- JavaScript
 - Tailwind CSS
 - Stripe
 - FramerMotion